 Eight interactive eLearning modules based around the clinical features of disease, clinical decision making, investigations, best practice management and appropriate follow up using anonymised case studies from a UK study on bacterial meningitis in infants undertaken between September 2010 and June ...

 Medusa provides guidance on the preparation and administration of injectable medicines in adult and paediatric clinical areas with links, if appropriate, to local practice guidelines.
-It currently contains over 400 monographs for medicines given via the intravenous (IV) route.
+It contains over 400 monographs for medicines given via the intravenous (IV) route.

 Meningococcal disease (MD) remains an important cause of mortality in children in the UK.
 This handbook presents discussion and learning points from clinical case histories, a background to MD, and information on making a diagnosis, pathophysiology and principles of management.